Lucas-Tsai-source/Caculator-By_Using_Java_Swing_Graphical_Interface/README.md

 # Caculator-By-Using-Java

 ## Introduction
-An useful calculator can solve simple mathematical problem.
+This useful calculator is developed by using the Java Swing graphical interface to solve mathematical problems.
 <br />

 ## Features